mdfranz/cheetsheetz/booklist.md

 - Carlson, _How to Manage Cybersecurity Risk: A Security Leader's Roadmap with Open FAIR_
 - Kaplan, _Beyond CyberSecurity_

 # History & Biography
 ## WW2
 - Barr, _Eisenhower's Armies_
-- McManus, _September Hope: The American Side of a Bridge Too Far_ (am)
+- McManus, _September Hope: The American Side of a Bridge Too Far_
 - Latimer, _Burma: The Forgotten War_
 - Orange, _Park: The Biography of Air Chief Marshal Sir Keith Park_
 - Roll, _George Marshall: Defender of the Republic_
 - Truscott, _Command Missions: A Personal Story_

 ## Vietnam
 - Saliba, _Death in the Highlands: The Seige of Special Forces Camp Plei Mei_